77 terms starting with S.

 The watertight bearing assembly through which the propeller shaft passes through the hull from the engine room to the propeller.

-- Stowage Factor
+- Stowage Factor (SF)

 The volume in cubic metres or cubic feet that one metric tonne of a commodity occupies when stowed in a ship's hold.